Greyhound Adoptions of Florida has

 News!" ... or ... if you would like more information on what

 they're up to in Tallahassee.

-been elected President of The Villages Greyhound Club and have
+proudly serve as President of The Villages Greyhound Club and have

 Bocce and I participated in many Greyhound events during our time in Colorado before coming to Florida in 2009.
 I met Marilyn Varnberg and was first introduced to GAF in early 2010.
 I was so impressed with the work she does, that I knew I wanted to be involved and help as much as I could.
 I joined the board in 2013.